Cocurricular Activities

 The focus of this club is to explore science and to encourage young women to pursue STEM-related fields!
 We will explore fields of science not taught in the classroom and do science activities during meetings, such as experiments, trivia games, and presentations.
 We will also work together to create community outreach projects and activities to help bolster interest in our science community.

-South Asian Dance Team
+South Asian Culture Club

 A club for those who enjoy South Asian culture and are willing to come in with an open mind.
 There are different branches of ways to get involved, the dance team, watching popular Bollywood movies, going to cultural events, and bringing Indian culture to SFHS.

 In STEM Club, we train for the American Computer Science League (ACSL) Competition, and also will be inviting guest speakers from various STEM fields.
+The Society of Women Engineers is part of an international not-for-profit educational and service organization that helps to bridge the gender gap in the field.

 Tech Club